LettucePie/crystecks/README.md

 - All cards can be resources
   - Each turn you can attune one card into your attunement spectrum

+### Number of Players
+I'm interpreting this as a 1v1 only experience.
+This is mainly based on the fact that most interactions will be local and on a phone.
+If you're hanging out with multiple friends, you're most likely going to have a better time playing a physical table-top game together rather than all 4 of you struggling to make sense of 4 player-boards on a phone screen.

+#### Connectivity Method
+Currently not thoroughly explored.
+The likelihood of Apple opening the gates is very low, so the main target will be Android and Linux aarch64.
+The downside of depending on Android is their data-security seems to be in constant flux, I don't think anyone knows how to connect their app to a file-system anymore.
+This means I will need to make multiple connection methods in case one updates into obsolesence.

+#### CPU / AI Opponents
+There will be 2 types of CPU Opponents.
+One is the Base CPU and the other is an extension I'm calling a "Reflection".

+The Base CPU can be given a deck and a thought level.
+These thought levels ultimately represent difficulty, but should mimic realistic thought patterns a player may have playing the game.

+A Reflection is a special player made challenge that can be shared with other players.
+When making a deck, a player can choose to also setup a Reflection; this will have the player specify their favorite card, and favorite combo(s) found within the deck.

+**The Thought Levels**
+1. The bare minimum.
+Really just playing cards and declaring attackers.
+  - Primary Goal: Playing out their hand
+  - Secondary Goal: Getting their opponent life total to 0
+  - Contextual Level: 0, it has zero concern with what is happening to it's board.
+  - Cautionary Level: 0, it has zero concern with what the opponent is doing.
+2. Is aware that their cards can synergize, but still blind to the opponent.
+  - Primary Goal: Playing out their hand
+  - Secondary Goal: Getting their opponent life total to 0
+  - Contextual Level: 1, seeks out some form of interaction, but doesn't plan to set it up or sensibly capitalize.
+  - Cautionary Level: 0, it has zero concern with what the opponent is doing.
+3. Actively wants their cards to synergize, and will show minimum levels of caution in trying to execute their plan.
+  - Primary Goal: Dynamically decided based on style of deck.
+  - Secondary Goal: Survival
+  - Contextual Level: 2, capable of setting up a combo or establishing a board-state.
+	- Look-Ahead: 2 Turns (This turn play A, next turn play B)
+  - Cautionary Level: 1, becomes aware that the opponents bigger creature can block and also kill.
+Zero regard to opponents synergy.
+4. Wants to combo, but is aware of responses.
+  - Primary Goal: Dynamically decided based on style of deck.
+  - Secondary Goal: Survival
+  - Contextual Level: 2, capable of setting up a combo or establishing a board-state.
+  - Cautionary Level: 2, can decipher the opponent may have a goal or goals.
+5. Prioritizes subduing it's opponent
+  - Primary Goal: Matching or exceeding the opponents board-state
+  - Secondary Goal: Dynmically decided based on style of deck.
+  - Contextual Level: 2, capable of setting up a combo or establishing a board-state.
+  - Cautionary Level: 3, will hold onto Charge and Cantrips to respond.

 ### Crystals / Colors
 RGBCMY (a fun nod to virtual colorspace)